dg5lp/FT8-Helper-2.6.1/README.md

 ==========================================================================

 The FT8-Helper program was developed as macro extension for WSJT-X using the Quick-Macros program.
-Comparing to other FT8-Robot programs, the FT8-Helper is more “intelligent”, it interprets the received messages of WSJTX and acts according to the own pre-programmed QSO strategy.
-The delivered EXE file contains the licence for Quick-Macros.
+Comparing to other FT8-Robot programs, the FT8-Helper is more “intelligent”, it interprets the received messages of WSJTX and acts according to the own auto-sequencing and programmable QSO strategy.
+The FT8-Helper is a "portable" software, to start it no installation of Quick-Macros required!
+Simply copy and start it.

 Main Features: